morsliomar-cloud/PFE-SIEM-/README(6).md

 | `logs-system.auth-default` | ❌ Not applicable | No rsyslog in minimal containers |
 | `logs-system.syslog-default` | ❌ Not applicable | Same reason |

-> **All data streams show YELLOW status** — expected on a single-node Elasticsearch cluster (no replicas can be assigned).
-This is not an error.

 > **Data streams are NOT plain indices.** `logs-windows.sysmon_operational-default` will not appear under Index Management → Indices.
 Find it at: Stack Management → Index Management → **Data Streams** tab.

 ---